Learn while experiencing the adventure of a lifetime

 • Biology 30, Chemistry 30 or Physics 30.

 Equivalencies and other post-secondary education may be considered.
-Applicants who do not have the required final grade of 65 percent or higher may be considered for acceptance on probation.
+Applicants who do not have the required final grade of 65% or higher may be considered for acceptance on probation.

 Previous Studies